Condolences

 Expresses its Heartfelt Condolences

-The CPB Board of Directors marks Mr. Tone’s contributions to public media with deep respect and appreciation and offers our condolences to Mr. Tone’s family, friends, and colleagues.
+The CPB Board of Directors marks Joyce Slocum’s leadership, vision, and extraordinary service to public media and the American public with deep respect and appreciation and offers our heartfelt condolences to her family and friends.

 RESOLUTION